aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 -   validates debug configuration inputs (see [Debug Configuration Validations](#debug-configuration-validation))
 -   uses SAM CLI to build a SAM Application
 -   uses SAM CLI to invoke a SAM Template resource
--   if the Debug Configuration is for an [API Gateway SAM Template Resource](#sam-template-resource-api-gateway), the configured REST request is sent
 -   attaches a debugger to the SAM invocation (skipped if "Run without Debugging" was used)
--   if the Debug Configuration is for an [API Gateway SAM Template Resource](#sam-template-resource-api-gateway), the SAM-based http host is terminated to prevent a proliferation of CLI processes

 In the most basic form, the debug configuration references a SAM Template file location, and a resource within that file.
 Other execution parameters can be configured, but are optional.